padok-team/docs-terraform-guidelines/terraform/terraform_naming.md

 - Variable names for **collections** (sets, lists and maps) must be plural.

-- Variable names for all other types must be singular.

 - Variable names for **maps** should reflect the usage of the map.
 The relationship between the key and values should be obvious based on the name.

   ```terraform